THS-International/website/src/markdown-pages/faq.md

         title: >-
           I didn’t receive an e-mail about an event I signed up for.
 What do I do?
+      - description: >-
+          Your Buddy will get in contact with you a few weeks before the Reception!
+        title: When do I get my Buddy?
   - category: Registration Issues
     questions:
       - description: >-